topplethepat/Boulanger-Neighborhood-Map/README.md

 # Boulanger-Neighborhood-Map
 This is a map showing significant places in the lives of Nadia and Lili Boulanger, French composers from the 20th Century.
+I've stylized the standard Google map using some colors I thought the Boulanger sisters would like!
+The map shows a streetview of three places: the family home at 36 rue Ballu, the family parish church of Sainte Trinite, designed by architect Theodore Ballu,and the Paris Conservatory where both sisters studied.
+A special mass is celebrated at Sainte Trinite in honor of the sisters each March 15 (the anniversary of Lili's death) with music written by both women.